MM2462/Analyze_AbsenteeismData/README.md

 ## key Features
 Data cleaning  :  trying to cleaning the data using pandas , avoiding mistakes , handling missing informtion(missing values) and dealing and handling incomperhesive organization simply (bad data)
+Adding new columns to help in analysis wiht crucial details .

 ## Installation
 Clone the repository: